 Snapped at BG

-Many thanks to Chloe King for making this project possible, and to Taylor Hicks for her hard work continuing to produce it.
+Many thanks to Chloe King for making this project possible.

 “I’ve worked here for 20 years.
 I feel a great sense of community, lots of people know me by name and I know their names too.
 People love seeing a doorman.” - Brad Fryman

 "Everyone thinks I’m a downtown girl but I never have been.
 I mean I go downtown for fun, but I’ll always live uptown.
 I remember Studio 54 for the fashion.
 It was so much fun.
 Nobody had a lot money back then so we just had to put something together and do whatever we could do look fabulous.
 I was one of the first people wearing underwear as outerwear.
 I would wear bras with jackets or fishnet pantyhose and high heels.
 You could wear whatever you want!”
 Lauren, NYC resident.